Claude Le Coz: Biography

-Elected to the Legislative Assembly, he showed courage and ability in defending against the majority Catholic colleges, the ecclesiastical costume, and even Christian marriage.
-His moderation drew upon him the severity of the Convention, and he spent fourteen months in the prison of Mont-Saint-Michel.
+Elected to the Legislative Assembly, he defended Catholic colleges, the ecclesiastical costume, and Christian marriage against the majority.
+His positions drew upon him the severity of the Convention, and he spent fourteen months in the prison of Mont-Saint-Michel.
 Later, under the Directory, the vigour with which he opposed the substitution of the decadi for the Christian Sunday came near causing his deportation.

 Under the Concordat of 1802, Le Coz was one of the Constitutional bishops whom the force of circumstances compelled the Holy See to recognize, and he became Archbishop of Besançon.
 Bernier, the ecclesiastical diplomat who negotiated the rehabilitation of the jurors, thought it best, in order to avoid delay, not to make a clear mention of the manner of retractation required by Pope Pius VII; as a consequence, Le Coz denied ever having retracted, and the awkwardness of the situation was ended only by a personal interview between Le Coz and Pius VII, in which both were seen weeping but of which neither ever spoke.